18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ### How to Set Up A Cloned Repo On Your Desktop ###

 * First, you want to log into Github.
-Go to [http://www.github.com/login](github.com/login) and sign in with your user name and password.
+Go to [http://www.github.com/login](https://github.com/login) and sign in with your username and password.

 * Go to Finder and type in Terminal.
 Open the terminal.